qjf1597300-cloud/ai-agent-execution-scope-drift/README.md

+This repository documents a reproducible destructive command execution issue observed in an AI agent IDE environment.

 # Execution Scope Drift in an AI Agent IDE

 This repository documents a reproducible destructive filesystem incident observed while testing an AI-powered development environment.